Montreal Arena: Usage

 At first, it hosted the Montreal senior men's amateur hockey teams of the Amateur Hockey Association of Canada, including the Montreal, Shamrock and Victoria hockey clubs.
 The Wanderers would start play there in 1904.
-Later, it served as the home rink for the Montreal Canadiens of the National Hockey Association and National Hockey League from 1911 until 1918.
+Later, it served as the home rink for the Montreal Canadiens of the National Hockey Association and National Hockey League (NHL) from 1911 until 1918.

 In 1907, it was the site of one of hockey's first player brawls.
 On January 12, 1907, the game between the heated rivals Ottawa Hockey Club and the Montreal Wanderers degenerated into a free for all.
 Ottawa players Charles Spittal, Alf Smith and Harry Smith each knocked out a Montreal player cold and received game misconducts.
 Cecil Blachford, Ernest Johnson and Hod Stuart all required hospital treatment.
 Despite the injuries, the Wanderers won the game 4–2.
 The ECAHA convened a week later to consider discipline for the Ottawa players and when no agreement was found, league president McRobie resigned.
 When Ottawa returned for a January 26 against the Montreal Victorias, Spittal and the Smiths were arrested for assault, each eventually paying $20 fines.

-The newly formed NHL played its first game in the Arena on December 19, 1917, with the Wanderers earning a 10-9 win over the newly established Toronto Arenas.
-A French language newspaper ad re-discovered in 2017 established that the Montreal game started at 8:15 pm, ahead of another game that same night in Ottawa scheduled to begin at 8:30 pm.
-Wanderers defenceman Dave Ritchie scored the league's first goal early in the game.
+The first NHL game in the Arena was played on December 19, 1917, with the Wanderers earning a 10-9 win over the newly established Toronto Arenas.
+It may be the NHL's first game.
+According to a French language newspaper ad re-discovered in 2017, the Montreal game was scheduled for 8:15 pm, ahead of another game that same night in Ottawa between the Senators and Canadiens which was scheduled for 8:30 pm.
+The actual start time of games was not recorded at that point in the NHL's history, however.
+Wanderers defenceman Dave Ritchie scored the league's likely first goal early in the game.
+The NHL held its 100th anniversary game in December 2017 in Ottawa between the Senators and Canadiens, played outdoors.

 The building was also used for exhibition space.
 Horse shows, car shows, motor-boat displays, concerts, and bazaars were held.
 New York's Metropolitan Opera performed at the arena, as well as singers such as Melba, Caruso, Calve and Albani.